Sorry, you need to enable JavaScript to visit this website.

 Legal/policy framework for the functioning and development of youth organisations

 There is a long tradition of awarding government grants to non-profit youth organisations in Sweden.
 In 1954, the Swedish Parliament decided on a policy of general grants to youth organisations.
-At that time, a grant was based on the number of members between 12 and 25 years of age.
+At that time, grants were allocated according to number of members between 12 and 25 years of age.

 About 40 years later, in 1997, the number of youth organisations eligible for government grants was 62, and the total number of members was 592 000 persons between 7 and 25 years of age (National Board for Youth Affairs, 1998).